Course Reps are voted in through an in-class election. To become a Course Rep simply contact your Course Director and inform them of your interest.

 The University is committed to ensuring that students are provided with the opportunity to contribute to the shaping of your learning experience individually, collectively and through your representational body, your Students' Union.

-The role of a Course Rep is vital to assure a high-quality student experience and to support student retention and success.
-Below is a summary of the role and how you can get involved, or the full Course Rep Guide for Students 2018/19 can be found here.
+The role of a Course Rep is vital to ensure a high-quality student experience and to support student retention and success.
+Below is a summary of the role and how you can get involved, or the full Course Rep Handbook for Students 2023/24

 What do you do as a Course Rep?

 Act as a voice for the students on your programme of study (or in your School, or in your Faculty - see below on "different course rep positions").

 Provide feedback to the University and the Union on key issues which affect the student experience.